Accounting Schools in Minnesota

 5. Apply for a license.

-The CPA Certificate Application for initial licensure is available through the Minnesota Board of Accountancy.
+The CPA Certificate Application for initial licensure is available online through the Minnesota Board of Accountancy.
 Candidates must receive notification of a successful passing score on all sections of the Uniform CPA Exam from the Minnesota Board of Accountancy before submitting the application.

 Once licensed, Minnesota CPAs must complete a minimum of 20 hours of continuing education between July 1 and June 30 each year, and 120 hours of continuing education for each rolling three-year renewal period.
 You can find additional information at the Minnesota Board of Accountancy website.